 More explicitly, in iteration i + 1, the program reads in the coordinates of the i-th city and "inserts" it into the "partial" tour that it is maintaining on the the first i cities.
 It has i different possible locations to "insert" the i + 1-st city it reads in - either between the first and second city, or between the second and the third, ..., or between the last and the first.
-It picks the best of these possibilities by finding which insertion location results in the minimum increase, and then inserts this city in that location in the partial tour.
+It picks one these possibilities by finding which city is closest, and then inserts this city in that location in the partial tour.
 Therefore, at the end of this iteration, it now holds a partial tour on i+1 cities.